xbubbles/xFluid/README.md

 XFluid doesn't depend on other libraries.
 1. This is a project built on VS2015;
 2. To run the project, modify the output direction to any direction you want in *'config.h'*.

+## Others
+The image show on this page is rendered by Blender.
+And the you can find the render scripts in this repository(the Python files).